swsnu/swpp2019-team3/.github/pull_request_template.md

 My codes...
 - [ ] include enough tests for added and changed parts
-- [ ] passe all the new and existing tests
+- [ ] pass all the new and existing tests
 - [ ] include appropriate comments
 - [ ] don't introduce unnecessary warnings